10 Questions with ... Jason Gray

 9. What organization/service group are you affiliated with?

-Isaiah 49:16 - That God would carve my name in the palm of his hand-(a tattoo!)--assures me of his unfailing love and commitment to me
+That God would tattoo my name on the palm of his hand is a potent demonstration of committing His unfailing love to me.

-I played most of a show with my fly wide open.
-Then when I realized it, I had to zip it up in front of everyone.
+I played more than half of a show with my fly open.
+Horrifying.
+But not as horrifying as realizing it and then having to zip it up in front of everyone.